outfindo/outfindo.dev/_posts/2022-01-22-frontend-engineer-typecript-react.md

 * are able of abstract thinking, can solve problems with code
 * want to fix things rather than wait for someone else to do it
 * ask for help if you don't know what to do - we are ready to help you

+* It is ok to not be sure about some of these things.
+We are all learning along the way.

 See [our core values]({{ site.baseurl }}/) to get a better feel for what is important for us.